National Association of Pediatric Nurse Practitioners

 NAPNAP established an active online discussion and information-exchange forum for its NPATs.

-NAPNAP's article on the development of the NPAT program, titled "The Need for Asthma Educators: Designing a Pediatric Asthma Train-the-Trainer Program," was pre-published in the Journal of Asthma & Allergy Educators on January 31, 2012.
+NAPNAP's article on the development of the NPAT program, titled "The Need for Asthma Educators: Designing a Pediatric Asthma Train-the-Trainer Program," was published in the Journal of Asthma & Allergy Educators.

 Laura Nelson, E-Learning and Continuing Education Manager, NAPNAP, and colleagues at a NACI meeting in Baltimore, MD.